KonghaYao/pure-graph/README.md

 # Pure Graph

 Pure Graph is a library that provides a standard LangGraph endpoint for integrating into various frameworks like NextJS and Hono.js.
+It supports multiple storage backends (SQLite, PostgreSQL, Redis) and message queues.
 This document will guide you on how to use Pure Graph in your projects.

+## Features

+-   **Multiple Storage Backends**: Support for SQLite, PostgreSQL, Redis, and in-memory storage
+-   **Message Queue**: Redis-based stream queue with TTL support
+-   **Thread Management**: Comprehensive thread lifecycle management with status tracking
+-   **Framework Integration**: Native support for Next.js and Hono.js frameworks

 ## Installation